apecloud/kubeblocks/docs/developer_docs/api-reference/cluster.md

 <td>
 <em>(Optional)</em>
 <p>Specifies the number of instances (Pods) to create from this InstanceTemplate.
-This field allows setting how many replicated instances of the component, with the specific overrides in the InstanceTemplate, are created.
+This field allows setting how many replicated instances of the Component, with the specific overrides in the InstanceTemplate, are created.
 The default value is 1.
 A value of 0 disables instance creation.</p>
 </td>